 These ‘factors of safety’ for metallic fatigue of wrought or cast components have been determined over the best part of a century of testing and supported by years of refinements within the production processes.
 Not only does industry understand scatter but has also been able to steadily improve the consistency of materials through processes such as Vacuum Arc Remelting (VAR).

-In 2012 we realised the potential for AM to revolutionise an industry that currently relied upon 20th century technology.
+In 2012, we realised the potential for metal Additive Manufacturing to revolutionise an industry that currently relied upon 20th-century technology.
 With this vision we drew upon our understanding, from many years of aerospace equipment design, of the need for reliable material property data, so embarked on a programme of material fatigue testing.

 To date (2021), we have tested to failure (or >1 x 106 cycles) over 700 samples, mostly with maraging steel, using Laser Powder Bed Fusion (LPBF) process.
 The aim has been to establish fatigue strength and scatter about the mean.
 Although this work is ongoing, we have established a better understanding of process variables.

-These include machine manufacturers, machine to machine variability, machine variability over time, powder type, sample build angle, AM layer thickness, material section, HIP treatment, notch sensitivity, fatigue R ratio, etc. This graph shows a number of typical S-N curves.
+These include machine manufacturers, machine-to-machine variability, machine variability over time, powder type, sample build angle, metal Additive Manufacturing layer thickness, material section, HIP treatment, notch sensitivity, fatigue R ratio, etc. This graph shows a number of typical S-N curves.

 In summary, the data supported the following conclusions (to date):

-- At best, the LBPF AM process is capable of producing samples with the fatigue strength close to wrought material values in the ‘as built’ condition
+- At best, the LBPF metal Additive Manufacturing process is capable of producing samples with the fatigue strength close to wrought material values in the ‘as built’ condition

 - Fatigue strength can be maintained in thin-walled samples

-- Care is required in assessing stresses in thin-walled samples given discrepancies between “CAD modelled” and “AM build” dimensions, which vary with machine manufacturers
+- Care is required in assessing stresses in thin-walled samples given discrepancies between “CAD modelled” and “metal Additive Manufacturing build” dimensions, which vary with machine manufacturers

-- Large variations exist between the properties achieved by AM machine manufacturers using the same metal powder
+- Large variations exist between the properties achieved by metal Additive Manufacturing machine manufacturers using the same metal powder

 - There are significant variations in properties achieved by identical machine types using the same powder managed by different organisations in different locations

-- Generally, AM machine manufacturers have an incomplete understanding on the fatigue property performance of the current offering of machines
+- Generally, metal Additive Manufacturing machine manufacturers have an incomplete understanding on the fatigue property performance of the current offering of machines

 - The overall variation in fatigue strength obtained for the same material between ‘best’ and ‘worst’ was approximately 500%